kwameopareasiedu/firedeck/README.md

 ```
 <module-name>/
   - pages/        #(Contains component files which make up the compiled React+Vite application)
-  - .env          #(The env file for the compiled React+Vite application.
-Env variables must be prefixed with 'VITE_')
   - index.html    #(The entry point into the React+Vite application)
   - index.css     #(The stylesheet of the React+Vite, configured to use Tailwind 4)
   - root.tsx      #(The root builder of the React+Vite application.
 More on this below)